Start9Labs/docs/src/misc-guides/firefox-guides/ca.md

 # Trusting your Root CA (Firefox)

 These guides apply to Firefox, Firefox ESR, Librewolf, and Thunderbird.
 Mozilla apps need to be configured to use the certificate store of your device.
-Please refer to their <a href="https://blog.mozilla.org/security/2019/02/14/why-does-mozilla-maintain-our-own-root-certificate-store/" target="_blank">blog post</a> for an explanation (TLDR: for security purposes).
+Please refer to their [blog post](https://blog.mozilla.org/security/2019/02/14/why-does-mozilla-maintain-our-own-root-certificate-store/) for an explanation (TLDR: for security purposes).

 #### Contents